cmosig/sentle/README.md

 ## Questions you may have

 #### How do I scale this program?
 Increase the number of workers using the `num_workers` parameter when setting up the `Sentle` class.
 With default spatial chunk size of 4000, specified by `processing_spatial_chunk_size`, you should plan with 2GiB per worker.
-At the moment (will change), each worker also initiates its own model on the GPU, meaning more workers will also mean that more GPU VRAM will be used.

 ## Contributing